MEET OUR INSTRUCTORS

 Rafael is a Senior Associate Lawyer and Manager in EY Law LLP’s Canada and cross-border North American Free Trade Agreement (CaNAFTA) practice.
 He advises clients on all aspects of Canadian citizenship and immigration law, with a particular focus on temporary and permanent entries of business personnel into Canada.

 Rafael was called to the Ontario Bar in 2006.
-He is a member of the Ontario Bar Association, the Canadian Bar Association and the Law Society of Upper Canada.
 He holds his LLB from Osgoode Hall Law School and his BA from the University of Toronto.

 Rafael was the recipient of the Prize in Immigration Law during convocation rites at Osgoode Hall Law School in 2002.
 In 2008, the Federation of Asian-Canadian Lawyers presented Rafael with its inaugural Lawyer of Distinction award for his legal advocacy for foreign live-in caregivers.
 In 2009, he was chosen as one of Canadian Immigrant magazine’s “Top 25 Canadian Immigrants”.

 Rafael has spoken to audiences across Canada, and has authored articles and editorials for various Canadian media outlets.
 He is a regular contact for media inquiries on a variety of immigration-related topics.
 He has also testified before the House of Commons’ Parliamentary Committee on Citizenship and Immigration in Ottawa on amendments to the Temporary Foreign Worker Program under the Immigration and Refugee Protection Regulations.